discindo/discindo-org/content/post/2023-01-29-rstudio-in-the-cloud-for-those-of-us-with-old-laptops-part-2-automating-with-terraform/index.en.md

 The changes that I made were:

-1. to add a different tag, so I changed `ExampleAppServerInstance` to `RstudioTerraform`, and
+1. to add a different tag, so I changed `ExampleAppServerInstance` to `RstudioTerraform`,

 2. to change the AMI.
-Since I was using Ubuntu before, I want to keep that, so I head out to [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/) and find the AMI code for `22.04` which is `ami-03e08697c325f02ab`.
+Since I was using Ubuntu before, I want to keep that, so I head out to [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/) and find the AMI code for `22.04` which is `ami-03e08697c325f02ab`, and

+3. to change the region to `eu-central-1`.

 Additionally I added a security group and a key name.
-If you did the the previous  manual steps you should have these ready so just name them in the configuration.
+If you did the the previous manual steps you should have these ready, so just name them in the configuration.
+If not create them on the AWS console.
+It is possible, of course, to create them with `terraform`, but we won't go there in this blogpost.

 Finally, to test that things work, I am requesting an output of the public IP of the resource that is going to be created.
 So my final `main.tf` file looks like this:

 ```
 terraform {